Corporate Governance Report

 Stock Option Plans

-AIXTRON has a total of five stock option plans, under which options are or have been issued for the acquisition of AIXTRON shares or ADS (American Depositary Shares) to members of the Executive Board, managers and Company employees.
+AIXTRON has a total of five stock option plans, under which options are or have been issued for the acquisition of AIXTRON shares to members of the Executive Board, managers and Company employees.

-Tranche 2014 from the 2012 Stock Option Plan was increased by Tranche 2014_l from 800,000 to a total of 1,200,000 stock options during the reporting year.
-Tranche 2014 replaces the Tranche 2013.
-In accordance with the amended Article 193 (2) No. 4 AktG (German Stock Corporation Act) of the Act on the Appropriateness of Management Board Remuneration (VorstAG), the options under the 2012 Stock Option Plan can only be exercised, at the earliest point in time, after a waiting period of four years and include an absolute performance target.
-In addition, stock options issued to members of the Executive Board contain a relative exercise threshold with the TecDAX as a comparison parameter.
+No stock options were issued in the reporting year.
+In accordance with the amended Section 193 (2) No. 4 AktG of the Act on the Appropriateness of Management Board Remuneration (VorstAG), the options under the 2012 Stock Option Plan can only be exercised, at the earliest point in time, after a waiting period of four years and include an absolute performance target.
+In addition, stock options issued to members of the Executive Board contain a relative exercise threshold with the TecDAX® as a comparison parameter.
 The maximum term of the stock options is ten years.